 In 1920, a 400 pound Ball made entirely of wrought iron replaced the original.
 In 1955, the iron Ball was replaced with an aluminum Ball weighing a mere 150 pounds.
 This aluminum Ball remained unchanged until the 1980s, when red light bulbs and the addition of a green stem converted the Ball into an apple for the “I Love New York” marketing campaign from 1981 until 1988.
 After seven years, the traditional glowing white Ball with white light bulbs and without the green stem returned to brightly light the sky above Times Square.
 In 1995, the Ball was upgraded with aluminum skin, rhinestones, strobes, and computer controls, but the aluminum Ball was lowered for the last time in 1998.

-For Times Square 2000, the millennium celebration at the Crossroads of the World, the New Year’s Eve Ball was completely redesigned by Waterford Crystal and Philips Lighting.
-The crystal Ball combined the latest in lighting technology with the most traditional of materials, reminding us of our past as we gazed into the future and the beginning of a new millennium.
+For Times Square 2000, the millennium celebration at the Crossroads of the World, the New Year’s Eve Ball was completely redesigned.
+The new crystal Ball combined the latest in lighting technology with the most traditional of materials, reminding us of our past as we gazed into the future and the beginning of a new millennium.

-In 2007, for the 100th anniversary of the Times Square Ball Drop tradition, Waterford Crystal and Philips Lighting crafted a spectacular new LED crystal Ball.
-The incandescent and halogen bulbs of the past century were replaced by state-of-the-art Philips Luxeon LED lighting technology that dramatically increased the brightness and color capabilities of the Ball.
+In 2007, for the 100th anniversary of the Times Square Ball Drop tradition, the incandescent and halogen bulbs of the past century were replaced by modern LED lighting technology that dramatically increased the brightness and color capabilities of the Ball.

 The beauty and energy efficiency of the Centennial Ball inspired the building owners of One Times Square to build the permanent Big Ball weighing nearly six tons and twelve feet in diameter.
-The 2,688 Waterford Crystal triangles are illuminated by 32,256 Philips Luxeon LEDs.
+The 2,688 crystal triangles are illuminated by 32,256 LEDs.
 This Big Times Square New Year’s Eve Ball is now a year-round attraction sparkling above Times Square in full public view January through December.